JackKoriel/GoodMorningApp/README.md

 A social media app with user login and authentication protocols, password hashing with bycrypt.
 Users are able to search & add friends, send posts and messages.

+note:
+this project was created for the purpose of learning new technologies, therefore, you might notice a mix of several methods.

 ## initial setup:

 after cloning the repo on your local machine using a program such as VScode, there should be 3 sub-folders: